BrandonCorey/LS_171/study_guide.md

   - `Content-Length` is length of body is bytes

-**Components of HTTP Response**
-Status line + Headers + Body
+**Components of HTTP Response** status code + status text + HTTP version + Headers + Body
-- Status line includes HTTP version, a status code, and status text
+- **Status line** includes HTTP version, a status code, and status text
-- Body includes any HTML, JSON etc..
+- Body includes any HTML, JSON, images, xml etc..
 - Only required headers for HTTP/1.1 are `Date`, `Server`, `Content-Length` and `Content-Type` is required for reponses that have a body
   - `Content-Length` is length of body is bytes
   - `Server` is name and version of the server software that generated the response